DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation

-We also provide visual comparison results in Figure~\ref{fig:qualitative}, demonstrating our vessel segmentation results are more accurate, complete, and closer to the ground truth masks.
+We calculate the AUROC and AUPRC in \cref{fig:auroc}.
+We normalize the model's final layer output to [0, 1] to use it as the probability for calculating AUROC and AUPRC.
+Our model performs favorably against other methods on both AUROC and AUPRC.
+We also provide visual comparison results in \cref{fig:qualitative}, demonstrating that our vessel segmentation results are more accurate, complete, and closer to the ground truth masks.
 Moreover, in some sequences, our method even performs on par with supervised U-Net~\cite{ronneberger2015unet}, as U-Net might face an overfitting problem with insufficient training data.
-Additionally, we provide visual comparisons on the CADICA~\cite{jimenez2024cadica} dataset, which is also a coronary artery X-ray video dataset but without ground truth labeling.
-Figure~\ref{fig:cadica_visual_result} demonstrates that our test-time training scheme generalizes better than existing methods.
-Due to the space limit, we provide more visual comparisons in the appendix.
+Additionally, we provide visual comparisons on the CADICA~\cite{jimenez2024cadica} dataset, which is also a coronary artery X-ray video dataset but without ground truth labeling. \cref{fig:cadica_visual_result} demonstrates that our test-time training scheme generalizes better than existing methods.
+Due to space limitations, we provide more visual comparisons in the supplementary material.